muano30/muano/_posts/2021-04-15-Lookahead.md

 Lookahead are patterns that tell JavaScript to look-ahead in your string to check for patterns futher along.
 This can be useful when you want to search for multiple pattern over the string.

-## Two kinds of lookahead
+# Two kinds of lookahead

-1. positive lookahead
+1. Positive lookahead

 Will look to make sure the element in the search pattern is there, but won't actually match it.
 A positive lookahead is used as (?=...) where the (...) is the required part that is not matched.